Neural Backward Filtering Forward Guiding: Abstract

 \section{Abstract}

-Inference in non-linear continuous stochastic processes on trees is challenging, particularly when observations are sparse (leaf-only) and the topology is complex.
-Exact smoothing via Doob's $h$-transform is intractable for general non-linear dynamics, while particle-based methods degrade in high dimensions.
+Inference in nonlinear continuous stochastic processes on trees is challenging, particularly when observations are sparse and the topology is complex.
+Exact smoothing via Doob's $h$-transform is intractable for general nonlinear dynamics.
 We propose Neural Backward Filtering Forward Guiding (NBFFG), a unified framework for both discrete transitions and continuous diffusions.
-Our method constructs a variational posterior by leveraging an auxiliary linear-Gaussian process.
-This auxiliary process yields a closed-form backward filter that serves as a ``guide'', steering the generative path toward high-likelihood regions.
-We then learn a neural residual--parameterized as a normalizing flow or a controlled SDE--to capture the non-linear discrepancies.
-This formulation allows for an unbiased path-wise subsampling scheme, reducing the training complexity from tree-size dependent to path-length dependent.
+Our method constructs a variational posterior by leveraging a proxy linear-Gaussian process.
+This proxy process yields a closed-form backward filter that serves as a guide, steering the generative path toward high-likelihood regions.
+We then learn a neural residual to capture the non-linear discrepancies.
+This formulation allows for an unbiased pathwise subsampling scheme, reducing the training complexity from tree-size dependent to path-length dependent.
 Empirical results show that NBFFG outperforms baselines on synthetic benchmarks, and we demonstrate the method on a high-dimensional inference task in phylogenetic analysis with reconstruction of ancestral butterfly wing shapes.